 Lessonly’s Leadership Definition

-There is a wide range of effective leadership articles ranging from long articles to a 500-word essay on leadership.
+There is a wide range of effective leadership articles ranging from long articles to 500-word essays on leadership.
 However, here’s Lessonly’s ultimate guide on what leadership is.

 What is Leadership?

 The term “leadership” brings to mind different images.
 For instance, in a business setting, you could use the term to describe executives responsible for developing the company’s strategy.
 On the other hand, it could also refer to a political leader pursuing a worthy cause.

 This proves that leadership is different for everyone.
 In fact, a search for the “definition of leadership” on Google generates more than 1 billion results!
 However, various definitions share the same concept: Leadership is the ability to influence and direct a group of people to accomplish a certain objective.

 Contrary to how most people perceive it, leadership has nothing to do with a person’s hierarchy or stature.
 So, what is a leadership role?
 The definition of a good leader is one who develops and maintains a positive attitude and passes it on to others, thus effectively mobilizing them towards a common goal.

 To be an effective leader, you should possess a set of characteristics that will help you communicate your leadership vision to others.
 The ultimate leadership qualities list has 5 primary characteristics of effective leadership.
 These include:

 - The ability to communicate clearly